gracicot/slate/android-model/README.md

 ## Health

-We will continue developping the issue for a while, but the future is still uncertain.
+We will continue developping this model for a while, but the future is still uncertain.

 ## How It Works